RusherDevelopment/rusherhack-plugins/.github/ISSUE_TEMPLATE/plugin-information-issue.md

 ---
 name: Plugin Information Issue
-about: Template for reporting incorrect release dates, broken .jar URLs, typos, and media errors in RusherHacks plugins, with priority settings.
+about: Report incorrect plugin metadata, broken links, screenshots, or other registry issues in the RusherHacks Plugin Collection.
-title: "[ISSUE]"
+title: "[PLUGIN ISSUE] "
 labels: issue
 assignees: GarlicRot
 ---

-### RUSHERHACK PLUGIN COLLECTION

----

-**Issue Type:**
+## RusherHacks Plugin Collection

+Use this template to report problems with a plugin entry in the registry.

+> Routine release and generated file updates are handled automatically.
+> This template is mainly for reporting incorrect metadata, broken assets, or missing information.

+## Issue Type

-- [ ] Incorrect Release Date
+- [ ] Incorrect release information
-- [ ] Incorrect .jar URL
+- [ ] Incorrect or broken `.jar` URL
+- [ ] Typo or formatting issue
+- [ ] Incorrect screenshot or video
+- [ ] Missing screenshot or media
-- [ ] Typo/Formatting Issue
+- [ ] Incorrect Minecraft version info
-- [ ] Incorrect Screenshot/Video
+- [ ] Incorrect creator information
-- [ ] Other (Please specify)
+- [ ] Other

-**Plugin Name:**
+## Plugin Name

-Specify the name of the plugin related to this issue.
+Specify the exact plugin name.

-**Description:**
-Provide a brief description of the issue.
-Include any relevant details that can help in identifying and correcting the problem.

-**Correct Information (if available):**
+## Plugin Repository

+Link the plugin repository, if available.

+## Description

+Describe the issue clearly and briefly.

+## Correct Information

-If you have the correct information (e.g., correct date, URL, text, etc.), please provide it here.
+If you know the correct information, include it here.

-**Additional Context:**
-Add any other context or details that might help in resolving the issue.

-**Priority:**
+Examples:
+- corrected release tag
+- corrected `.jar` URL
+- corrected Minecraft versions
+- corrected screenshot or video link
+- corrected text or formatting

+## Additional Context

+Add anything else that may help, such as:
+- screenshots
+- related links
+- notes about what looks wrong
+- where the incorrect info appears in the repo/site

+## Priority

 - [ ] Low
 - [ ] Medium
 - [ ] High

----